10 Best AI Agent Frameworks Compared (2026)

 - New to agents?
 Start with CrewAI.
 Get something working.
 Learn by doing.

 - Need maximum flexibility?
-LangChain (plus LangGraph for complex workflows).
+LangChain (plus LangGraph for workflows).

 - Building multi-agent systems?
 AutoGen or CrewAI, depending on style preference.